bbglab/oncodrivefml/docs/source/files.rst

 ``AAA>C`` (reference triplet, ``>`` and alternate).

-See the `bgsignature package <https://bitbucket.org/bgframework/bgsignature>`_ for more information.
+See the `bgsignature package <https://bitbucket.org/bgframework/bgsignature>`_ for more information on how to create such signatures.

 Output file format
 ^^^^^^^^^^^^^^^^^^

-OncodriveFML generates a tabulated file with the results with the extension ".tsv".
+OncodriveFML generates a tabulated file with the results with the extension ".tsv.gz".
+It is compressed with gzip.

 Check the :ref:`output section <output files>` to find a detailed description regarding the output.